anvishinc/ups_display_server/README.md

 # UPS Power Module Server

-This module will install a server on your Raspberry Pi, that will in turn display current, voltage, power consumption, remaining battery capacity, cpu temp, battery temp and usage of cpu, gpu, memory and disk, in the onboard display of the Waveshare UPS HAT.
+This module will install a server on your Raspberry Pi, that will in turn display
+* current
+* voltage
+* power consumption
+* remaining battery capacity
+* cpu and gpu temps
+* battery temps
+* cpu, gpu, memory and disk usage

+in the onboard display of the Waveshare UPS HAT for Jetson Nano.

 NOTE: THIS UPS HAT WAS MADE FOR JETSON NANO BUT IS BEING REPURPOSED FOR RASPBERRY PI